confidential-containers/documentation/Overview.md

 The TEE seeks to protect the Application and Data from outside threats, with the Application owner having complete control of all communication across the TEE boundary.
-The application is considered a single complete entity and once supplied with the resources it requires, the TEE protects those resource (memory cpu) from the infrastructure and all communication across the TEE boundary is under the control of the Application Owner.
+The application is considered a single complete entity and once supplied with the resources it requires, the TEE protects those resources (memory and cpu) from the infrastructure and all communication across the TEE boundary is under the control of the Application Owner.

 ### Cloud Native Execution Environments
 ![TEE protects an orchestrated pod](./images/CloudNativeTEEProtection.png)